dipdup-io/dipdup/docs/getting-started/defining-models.md

 ## Limitations

-There are some limitations introduced to make Hasura GraphQL integration easier.
+Some limitations are applied to model names and fields to avoid ambiguity in GraphQL API.

 * Table names must be in `snake_case`
 * Model fields must be in `snake_case`